pheidlauf/AeroBenchVV/README.md

 This package was modified and tailored for this project to generate visualizations of F-16 autonomous maneuvers with a text overlay of state data and pass/fail conditions.

-Bużantowicz W. "Matlab Script for 3D Visualization of Missile and Air Target Trajectories".International Journal of Computer and Information Technology 5 (2016)5, pp. 419-422.

 ### Citations
 Stevens, Brian L., Frank L. Lewis, and Eric N. Johnson.
 Aircraft control and simulation: dynamics, controls design, and autonomous systems.
 John Wiley & Sons, 2015.
+Morelli, Eugene A. "Global nonlinear parametric modelling with application to F-16 aerodynamics."
+American Control Conference, 1998.
+Proceedings of the 1998.
+Vol. 2.
+IEEE, 1998.
 Bużantowicz W. "Matlab Script for 3D Visualization of Missile and Air Target Trajectories".International Journal of Computer and Information Technology 5 (2016)5, pp. 419-422.

 ### Release Documentation